mrpelz/boilerplate/packages/boilerplate-common/README.md

   (no guessing breaking-changes from commit messages, press the appropriate play-button for pre-, patch-, minor- or major-release tagging after check-pipeline completes)
   * produce NPM-packages on release and publish to GitLab package-registry
   * comment prerelease-info to merge requests

-### `@mrpelz/boilerplate-node`

-Depends on `@mrpelz/boierplate-common` and provides the configuration basis for NodeJS-based projects, i.e. for libraries or applications that run exclusively server-side.

-#### Features

-* [all from `@mrpelz/boilerplate-common`]
-* use NodeJS’s native watch-feature to restart execution on code change (without leaving zombie-processes behind)
-* GitLab-CI pipelines
-  * produce Docker-images on release and publish to GitLab image-registry

-### `@mrpelz/boilerplate-dom`

-Depends on `@mrpelz/boierplate-common` and provides the configuration basis for browser-based projects, i.e. for libraries or applications that run (primarily) browser-side.

-#### Features

-* [all from `@mrpelz/boilerplate-common`]
-* bundle and minify code using Webpack
-* default Webpack-dev-server setup for hot-module-replacement on code-change
-* CSS-linting using Stylelint
-* CSS-bundling using Webpack

-### `@mrpelz/boilerplate-preact`

-Depends on `@mrpelz/boierplate-dom` and provides the configuration basis for browser-based projects using Preact for light-weight JSX/TSX-based view rendering.

-#### Features

-* [all from `@mrpelz/boilerplate-dom`]
-* correctly handle JSX/TSX modules in all tooling

 ## Usage